8:25 Registration and Continental Breakfast

 Click here for more information about Charlie.

-Sandra Mitterling Schilder is a partner at Ragsdale Liggett PLLC in Raleigh.
+Sandra "Sandy" Mitterling Schilder is a Partner at Ragsdale Liggett PLLC in Raleigh.
 She is a senior litigator with over 25 years of experience.
 Her practice is focused on civil litigation primarily in construction and commercial liability.

 Sandy's previous experience as a plaintiff's attorney offers her invaluable insight in defending design professionals such as architects and engineers where she has managed hundreds of construction defect, negligence claims and contract disputes.
 She has worked on cases involving claims of all sizes from single family residential to multi-million dollar commercial, industrial projects and roadway projects.

 Sandy also handles complaints before state licensing boards for professionals and corporate clients of all occupations.
 In her employment law practice, she works with corporate and non-profit clients to ensure understanding of and compliance with state and federal regulations and advises on good policies including drafting employee handbooks.
 Sandy defends EEOC, DOL, ADA and other legal actions related to employment.

 Sandy is a member of the North Carolina Association of Defense Attorneys and the North Carolina and Wake County Bar Associations.

 Sandy earned her A.A. from Peace College, her B.A. from University of North Carolina at Chapel Hill and her J.D. from University of North Carolina at Chapel Hill School of Law.